sebastian-gregoricchio/snakeATAC/README.md

     - `all_samples_peaks_concatenation_collapsed_sorted.bed`: the peaks called in all samples are merged and collapsed in this bed file;
     - `peaks_score_matrix_all_samples_MACS3.npz`: a matrix containing the average score at each peak (previous bed file) for each samples is generated;
     - `peaks_score_matrix_all_samples_table_MACS3.tsv`: same matrix as before, but in tab-separated format.
-    - `Heatmaps`: the matrix generated on all peaks is used to cluster the samples and two heatmaps are plotted: one on the raw scores, and one on the z-score (on rows)
+    - `Heatmaps`: the matrix generated on all peaks is used to cluster the samples and two heatmaps are plotted: one on the log1p of the raw scores, and one on the z-score (on rows)
   + `Sample_correlation`: scatter and heatmap correlation plots are generated based on the signal over the whole genome.
 Both Pearson and Spearman methods are used.

 <br></br>

 -----------------
+## Package history and releases
+A list of all releases and respective description of changes applied could be found [here](https://sebastian-gregoricchio.github.io/snakeATAC/NEWS).

 ## Contact
 For any suggestion, bug fixing, commentary please report it in the [issues](https://github.com/sebastian-gregoricchio/snakeATAC/issues)/[request](https://github.com/sebastian-gregoricchio/snakeATAC/pulls) tab of this repository.